Croton alabamensis var. texensis: History

-Texabama croton was discovered in April 1989 at Fort Hood in Coryell County by Carol Beardmore and Rex Wahl.
-Two months later, plants were independently discovered by Chuck Sexton approximately 70 km to the south on the Post Oak Ridge of Balcones Canyonlands National Wildlife Refuge in northwestern Travis County.
+Texabama croton was discovered in April 1989 at Fort Cavazos in Coryell County by Carol Beardmore and Rex Wahl.
+Two months later, plants were independently discovered by Chuck Sexton approximately 70 km to the south on the Post Oak Ridge of the future Balcones Canyonlands National Wildlife Refuge in northwestern Travis County.
 Steve Ginzbarg, a botanist at the University of Texas at Austin, formally described it as a distinct variety of C. alabamensis in 1992.

 Cultivation

 Texabama croton is valued as an ornamental plant for its attractive, spicily aromatic foliage and propensity to form airy thickets when grown in shade.
 If cultivated in full sun with irrigation, plants will grow into dense shrubs.
 Plants can be propagated from stratified seed and softwood cuttings.
 Cultivated specimens exist at the Lady Bird Johnson Wildflower Center.